 *** We used to carry wet wipes but found they are unnecessary and take up space.
 These are handy for safaris and wilderness trekking but not helpful otherwise in addition to hand sanitizer.

-- Malaria Prophylaxis – Doxycycline.
-Antibiotic to prevent malaria infection.
+- Malaria Prophylaxis – Doxycycline is the most commonly prescribed for the prevention of malaria infection.
+Access malaria maps on Fit for Travel to check necessity.
 Some countries sell this for cheap and without a prescription.

 - Ciprofloxacin or Azithromycin – Antibiotic for travelers diarrhea.